 - Staff who administered medicines had received training and their competency was checked.
-Staff had information to guide them in giving 'when required' medicines in response to people's varying needs. - Medicines were delivered in time for people's use as prescribed.
-They were stored safely and securely and returned to the pharmacy if unused. - Staff checked people's prescribed medicine stocks during every shift handover.
-This enabled them to identify any medicine errors quickly to maintain people's wellbeing.
-Staff told us there were rarely any errors and the system enabled them to respond effectively. - Medicine administration records (MAR) showed people had received their medicines as prescribed. - One person had a prescribed psychiatric medicine which required staff to monitor the person's health and wellbeing.
-There was a clear management plan for the use of this medicine, including triggers of when to use the medicine and presenting symptoms staff should be aware of to ensure the person's wellbeing.
+Staff had information to guide them in giving 'when required' medicines in response to people's varying needs.
+Medicines were delivered in time for people's use as prescribed.
+They were stored safely and securely and - returned to the pharmacy if unused.
+Some people's medicines were stored securely in their own rooms.
+We advised the service to ensure medicine expiry dates were checked and that room temperatures were monitored.
+Staff took immediate action to ensure medicines were stored in accordance with manufacturers guidelines. - Staff checked people's prescribed medicine stocks daily.
+This enabled them to identify any medicine errors quickly, to maintain people's wellbeing.
+Staff told us there were rarely any errors and the system enabled them to respond effectively. - Medicine administration records (MAR) showed people had received their medicines as prescribed.
+Some people were prescribed 'as required' medicines, such as pain relief and anti-anxiety medicines.
+Where people were prescribed these medicines there were clear guidelines of how and when the medicines should be administered.